Abhijit Bhaduri: Books

 Bhaduri's first novel, Mediocre But Arrogant is a story about love and life in a Business School.

 The book has featured in several best-seller lists – including The Hindu, NDTV.com just trailing Da Vinci Code, Crossword Book Store Chain Fiction Best-Sellers list according to the Deccan Herald.

-Bhaduri's second novel in the MBA Series, Married But Available, published by Harper Collins, follows the life of the protagonist Abbey through the first ten years of his life as a Human Resources professional.
+Bhaduri's second novel in the MBA Series, Married But Available, published by HarperCollins, follows the life of the protagonist Abbey through the first ten years of his life as a Human Resources professional.

 Both of these books are expansions of the acronym MBA.

-His third book is a non-fiction book, Don't HireThe Best, published by Harper Collins India is a guide to picking the right team.
+His third book is a non-fiction book, Don't HireThe Best, published by HarperCollins India is a guide to picking the right team.
 The book explains why personality fit with the role and culture is the only way successful hiring can happen.
 Abhijit Bhaduri dwells into how a manager should pay heed to qualification, experience, competence and personality while recruiting and the secrets of good hiring.
 The book is seen as a practitioner's guide to better hiring.
 His advice on how to write a resume appears in Harvard Business Review Ascend.

 His fourth book - The Digital Tsunami has been described by Forbes as, "The fun of the book, however, comes in 29 full-page sketches that Bhaduri injects along the way.
 Suddenly we're transported into a comic-book world in which adults are doing handstands, children are waving banners, and giant ice cream cones tower over tiny boats.
 Shoot me for reading the book this way, but each time I started a new chapter, I shamelessly jumped ahead to the next sketch before going back to read the text."
 Forbes referred to the visual appeal of the book when it described the 29 Sketchnotes as, "I've Seen Our Digital Future, In These 29 Zany Sketches."

 In 2016, Abhijit Bhaduri wrote a chapter on Leadership Lessons from Feluda.
 The book was Feluda@50 edited by Boria Majumdar.

 In 2017, Abhijit Bhaduri wrote an article on "Make Sure Your Resume Survives the Six-Seconds Test" on HBR Ascend.

 His fifth book - Dreamers & Unicorns is a go-to book that explores the Before Corona (BC) scenario to advise on the After Disaster (AD) environment on future of work, workers and workplaces."